syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### appointmentClass 'string'
 {:#members:appointmentClass}

 Binds the appointmentClass field name in the dataSource.
-It applies the custom CSS classname to the appointments depicting to which particular resource it belongs.
+It applies the custom CSS classname to the appointments depicting the particular resource it belongs.

 #### Example

-To customize the styles of the appointments based on the resources to which it belongs, need to make use of the appointmentClass field with other resources options,
+To customize the styles of the appointments based on the resources it belongs, use the appointmentClass field with other resources options,

 {% highlight html %}